Violet Lemon Poppy Seed Cake - A cake for spring!

 - Bake the cakes at 350˚F/175˚C for 30-35 minutes until golden brown and a cake tester inserted into the center of the cakes come out clean.

-- Transfer the cakes to the cooling rack and allow them to cool in the pan for 10 minutes.
-Then run a butter knife around the edges to loosen the cakes from the pans.
-Invert the cake pans onto the cooling rack and lift off the pans then peel away the parchment paper lining.
+- Transfer the cakes to a cooling rack and cool in the pans for 10 minutes.
+Then run a butter knife around the edges of the cakes and invert the pans onto the cooling rack and lift off the pans then peel away the parchment paper.
 Allow the cakes to cool completely before frosting them.
 Let them stay upside down on the cooling rack to help flatten out the tops if they are domed.

 - To make the Swiss Buttercream frosting add the egg whites and sugar to the bowl of a stand mixer and whisk them together for a few seconds just to get them combined.